wfalkwallace/crypto/README.md

 #![Alt text](icon.png "Lock") CRYPTO ![Alt text](icon.png "Lock")

----

 ######Cryptographic functions and experiments to get to know some simple cryptosystems.

-2. Caeser Cipher: C program for some simple Caeser cipher encryption/decryption
+2. Caeser Cipher: C program for some simple Caeser cipher encryption/decryption (affine w/ 0 multiplicative offset)
-3. Affine Cipher: TBD
+3. Affine Cipher: C program for Affine cipher
 3. Vigenére: C Program to play with Vigenére Ciphers.
 Plus, I have a theory that you could optimize your key and keylength to minimize character frequency distribution cracks.
 Let's see.
 4. RSA: TBD
 5. DH: TBD